WeRateDogs

-WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
-The account was started in 2015 by college student Matt Nelson, and has received international media attention both for its popularity and for the attention drawn to social media copyright law when it was suspended by Twitter based on false Digital Millennium Copyright Act complaints.
+WeRateDogs is a social media account that rates people's dogs with a humorous comment about the dog.
+The account was started in 2015 on Twitter by college student Matt Nelson, and has received international media attention both for its popularity and for the attention drawn to social media copyright law when it was suspended by Twitter based on false Digital Millennium Copyright Act complaints.

 History

 Nelson, a golf management major at Campbell University in Buies Creek, North Carolina, was inspired by Weird Twitter and had amassed a 10,000-person following on his personal Twitter account.
 In 2015, he and a friend were at an Applebee's, when he set up a Twitter poll from his personal account asking if he should create a dog rating account; the positive response led him to create the account, which combines cute animals with irreverent snark.

-WeRateDogs asks people to send photos of their dogs, then tweets selected photos rating and a humorous comment.
+WeRateDogs asks people to send photos of their dogs, then posts selected photos on Twitter and BlueSky with a rating and humorous comment.
 Dogs are rated on a scale of one to ten, but are invariably given ratings in excess of the maximum, such as "13/10".
 Popular posts are re-posted on Instagram and Facebook.
 In 2017, Nelson started a spin-off Twitter account, Thoughts of Dog.

 The account also has a branded game, an online store, and a book published in fall 2017.
 Nelson and his team of four receive 800 to 1,000 submissions daily and work to narrow them down to about one high-quality piece of dog content per day.